 Gain Top Management Support

-The number one reason that aviation safety management systems fail is due to lack of leadership from the highest executive.
+The number one reason that aviation SMS fail is due to lack of leadership from the highest executive.
 If you don't have top management support, or you feel that you are losing it, then you will need to focus strongly on this most important element.

 How do you know you don't have top management support?